About Us

 Pet Cancer Care Consulting provides oncology consultation services to pet owners through the family veterinarian

-There are approximately 450 boarded veterinary oncologists in the USA and Canada, but there are an estimated 6 million dogs diagnosed with cancer each year according to the National Cancer Institute, which means there are not enough boarded oncologists to meet the demand.
+A study with over 2,000 dogs found 23% of all dogs regardless of age, and 45% of dogs 10 years or older died of cancer which makes cancer a huge problem for our pets.
+There are approximately less than 500 boarded veterinary oncologists in the USA and Canada, which means there are not enough boarded oncologists to meet the demand.
 This leads to extensive wait times for pets to be seen, delays in treatment, and sometimes no treatment being provided, especially when pets are geographically distant from oncology locations.
 There is a huge need for oncology services today.

 Our Team